xlab/go-lambda/README.md

 - [ ] Wait till [go-python/gopy](https://github.com/go-python/gopy) stabilizes enough to support `map[string]interface{}`;
 - [ ] Try to convince AWS staff that we need the native Go support in their cloud.

-Feel free to engage discussions in our gitter chat.
-And please, spread the word about `go-lambda` — let people use their favourite language for AWS Lambda! :)
+Please, spread the word about `go-lambda` — let people use their favourite language for AWS Lambda. 🍻

 ![go-lambda](http://cl.ly/1w1U1n3w3W2n/go-lamda-alt.png)